dsintheocean/dsintheocean/README.md

 -->
 **Hello, and welcome to my GitHub profile👋**

-I'm Mikhail Blakhin, a Team Leader, Data Scientist, Analyst and Developer with a passion for all things data.
+I'm Mikhail Blakhin, a Team Leader, Analyst and Data Scientist with a passion for all things data.
-My GitHub repositories are a reflection of my journey in data science, analytics, and machine learning.
+My GitHub repositories are a reflection of my journey.
 Here, you'll find a collection of projects that span various industries: from game market analysis to gold recovery prediction and steel temperature forecasting.

-With a background in project management and strong leadership skills, I am committed to delivering results.
+With a master's degree in Engineering, I have established a strong tech foundation and intuitive expertise.
+My previous roles have further enriched my skill set, endowing me with excellent leadership, technical aptitude, and a keen understanding of business and strategic planning.

 If you're looking for a collaborator who can bring data to life and drive business growth through insights, please feel free to reach out.
-Let's explore how we can work together to achieve data-driven success.
+I'm always open to new opportunities and collaborations.

 ---